mmore500/waves/blog/_posts/2020-06-03-education-blogpost.md

 These are questions we should be asking ourselves throughout our lives.

 As scientists, programmers, and engineers, it can be easy to feel like our research is distanced from these topics, or isn’t as meaningful as the work of those directly involved in the fight for justice.
 However, we have the power to create meaningful change.
-Regardless of your career, or even field, you can use your voice and talents to work towards a better world.
+Regardless of your career, you can use your voice and talents to work towards a better world.

 *“Even within the context of science, you can pause what you’re doing and do something that will have a clear, tangible benefit.”*